HMS Amphitrite (1778): Career

 American records show that in late January 1783, Amphitrite, Captain Robert George, captured the former Massachusetts privateer and now letter of marque Apollo.
 She sent Apollo into New York where she was condemned and sold in March.

 Between the wars

 After the end of the American War of Independence Amphitrite returned to Britain and was paid off in January 1784.
 She underwent a small repair between 1783 and 1784, followed by a larger one between 1790 and 1793, after which she was fitted out at Woolwich.

 French Revolutionary Wars

 Amphitritie was recommissioned in April 1793 with the outbreak of the French Revolutionary Wars, under Captain John Child Purvis.
-On 23 July 1793 she arrived at Portsmouth from Lymington under the command of Captain Bowyer.New Forest Military Archive She came under the command of Captain James Dickinson in April 1794, and then Captain Anthony Hunt the following month.
+On 23 July 1793 she arrived at Portsmouth from Lymington under the command of Captain Bowyer.
+She came under the command of Captain James Dickinson in April 1794, and then Captain Anthony Hunt the following month.
 Hunt sailed her to the Mediterranean where she was on the Toulon station with Vice Admiral Hood.